February 24, 2026

 The statement stressed that the ban will be applied to all government ministries.
 “Even if there is no job relevance [public officials] could be subject to discipline.”
 Each ministry will be responsible for pursuing whichever disciplinary response it deems appropriate, according to Maeil Business.

-The government stance toward cryptocurrencies in South Korea, reportedly the for cryptocurrencies after the and as of February 2018, has at times been unclear.
-In December 2017, crypto markets reacted to confusion regarding on cryptocurrencies in the country.
-Later the government confirmed that it had to ban or “suppress” cryptocurrency trading.
+The government stance toward cryptocurrencies in South Korea, reportedly the world’s largest market for cryptocurrencies after the US and Japan as of February 2018, has at times been unclear.
+In December 2017, crypto markets reacted to confusion regarding a rumored full ban on cryptocurrencies in the country.
+Later the government confirmed that it had “no intention” to ban or “suppress” cryptocurrency trading.

 According to Maeil Business, the Financial Services Commission (FSC), the Fair Trade Commission, and the head of the Office for Government Policy Coordination Hong Nam-ki, had previously warned their employees to abstain from cryptocurrency investments.